Variance of operators and derivations: Commutators and the completely bounded norm

-Let us say that a completely contractive Hilber module over an operator algebra $A$ (that is, a Hilbert space on which $A$ has a completely contractive representation) is a {\em cogenerator} if every completely contractive Hilbert $A$-module is contained (completely isomorphically) in a multiple of $\h$ (that is, in a direct sum of copies of $\h$).
+A completely contractive Hilbert module $\h$ over an operator algebra $A$ (that is, a Hilbert space on which $A$ has a completely contractive representation) is a {\em cogenerator} if for each nonzero morphism $R:\k\to\l$ of Hilbert $A$-modules (that is, a bounded $A$-module map) there exists a morphism $T:\l\to\h$ such that $TR\ne0$ \cite[3.2.7]{BLM}.
 Here by an operator algebra we will always mean a norm complete algebra of operators on a Hilbert space.

 \begin{pr} If $a,b\in\bh$ satisfy (\ref{6100}), where $\h$ is a cogenerator for the operator algebra $A_0$ generated by $a$ and $1$, then $b\in A_0$. \end{pr}